ELA: Online Integration & Management

 Reflection Question: Think about your students.
 What are some targeted lessons that could benefit groups of your students?

-4-2.4 Deciding What To Do In-person in an English Language Arts Class
+5-2.4 Deciding What to Do In-Person in an English Language Arts Classroom

 Blended learning is the strategic combination of online and in-person modalities.
 But how do teachers decide which activities to do online and which to do in person?